 Sellers with 400 or more transactions over the past 3 months are evaluated on their transactions with US buyers from the last 3 calendar months.
 For all other sellers, the rate is calculated from transactions with US buyers over the last 12 calendar months.

-eBay Money Back Guarantee or PayPal Purchase Protection cases opened will generally count against a seller's performance rating.
+eBay Money Back Guarantee requests or PayPal Purchase Protection cases opened generally count against a seller's performance rating.